Campbell-Muscle-Lab/FiberSim/docs/pages/team/team.md

 Key contributors to the FiberSim team include:

 + [Ken Campbell](http://www.campbellmusclelab.org)
+  + Principal Investigator, University of Kentucky Department of Physiology & Cardiovascular Medicine
   + manages the overall project
   + wrote the first version of FiberCpp
   + wrote the first version of FiberPy